energieip/srv200-core/README.md

 For development:
 * recommanded logger: *rlog*
-* For network connection: use *common-network-go* library
-* For database management: use *common-database-go* library
+* For dependency: use common-components-go library